Skip to main content

 • Example: If the 5th position in the batting order is due up, the player in the 4th batting position in the lineup is placed on 1B, 3rd batting position is placed on 2B, 2nd batting position is placed on 3B.

-• The Championship game in the top bracket will NOT have a time limit and will play out in traditional form (no bases loaded tie breaker).
+• The championship game in the top bracket will not have a time limit and will play out in traditional form without the bases-loaded tiebreaker.

 Pitching Rules